How Low Emission Zones work

 A vehicle may only drive within a LEZ if it meets the specified emission standards.

-LEZ emission standards are specified with regards to the Euro emission standards, and are as follows:
+LEZ emission standards are based on the Euro emission standards, and are as follows:

 - Euro 4 for petrol cars and vans